 The TOK Presentation is a presentation that follows a central knowledge question and a main real-life situation.
 It is typically done individually, or in groups of 2 or 3 students.
 Each individual presents for 10 minutes, so a group of 3’s presentation would be 30 minutes long.

 The TOK Presentation typically follows a central Knowledge Question (KQ), which is then elaborated through a series of developments.
-An example of a KQ would be: “To what extent does religious systems go against ethical concerns?”, which would then relate to an existing RLS.
+An example of a KQ would be: “To what extent does religious systems go against ethical concerns?”
+This would then relate to an existing RLS.

 - Describe the chosen real-life situation (RLS)